RenRenJuan/ecb/README.md

 # Emacs Code Browser

+## 2.50.2

+> Loads via require without error or warning from this level of sources
+> but there is warning not directly referencing ecb, nature TBD.

 ## Assessment

 > Now understand that ECB is thoroughly bitrotted at least wrt GNU Emacs 26.1.